Metacor/Minecraft-Speedrun-Guide/readme.md

 * The Dragon will Perch from the opposite side of you, in relation to the Fountain
 	* *Diagonal Perches are a lot harder to One Cycle, so it's recommended to run away N/S/E/W*
 	* *N/S Perch is faster than E/W, however it gives the player less time to react to the Perch*
-* The Dragon's Fireball doesn't actually do damage, the AoE ground effect left behind is what damages you
+* The Dragon's Fireball doesn't actually do Damage, the AoE ground effect left behind is what Damages you
-	* *an easy way to avoid the damage, is to get hit on purpose, then Jump → place a Block below you*
+	* *an easy way to avoid the Damage, is to get hit on purpose, then Jump → place a Block below you*
 * Using Pick Block to select Beds while One-Cycling the Dragon makes inventory management a lot more simple
 * if you failed to One-Cycle the Dragon: attack the Dragon's Head Hitbox
 	* *don't try to crit, just stand normally and hit with fully charged attacks*